With COVID scrambling 2020, the Mariners are refocused on a major 2021 goal: Making the playoffs

 It’s seems crazy to think about a team projected to lose 100 games in a normal season making this sort of jump.
 But it’s not unprecedented.
 The rumors that MLB will keep the expanded postseason with eight teams from each league expedites the expectations, as do the issues surrounding the Astros, Angels and Rangers.

 “I do have hope,” Dipoto said.
 “And I believe our group does as well.
 And I believe that we would have been in a position like that had we played another hundred and two games, just based on how our team was starting to evolve and the young players grow.
-I think there’s this there’s this long-held belief that you’re going to go from the 66-win team to the 72-win team to the 76-win team to the 85-win team to the playoffs.
+I think there’s this long-held belief that you’re going to go from the 66-win team to the 72-win team to the 76-win team to the 85-win team to the playoffs.
 And it doesn’t really work like that.
 Usually it’s a couple of 66s, a 75 and then, bam.
 You add the right free agent and the young players get their reps and you’re good to go.”

 For the first time since Dipoto has been GM, there isn’t the glaring need or desire to retool the roster.
 A good portion of that will remain the same.
 The infield will feature Kyle Seager at third base, J.P.
 Crawford at shortstop, White at first base with Long and Dylan Moore competing for the starting job at second base.
 The outfield will have Lewis in center and Mitch Haniger in right field with Kelenic likely taking over the everyday duties in left field by mid-May.
-Phillip Ervin, Braden Bishop and Fraley will likely compete for the fourth outfield spot while Jose Marmolejos, Tim Lopes and Sam Haggerty will compete for other bench spots.
+Phillip Ervin, Braden Bishop and Fraley likely will compete for the fourth outfield spot while Jose Marmolejos, Tim Lopes and Sam Haggerty will compete for other bench spots.
 The catchers will be Tom Murphy and Luis Torrens.

 Haniger missed the entire 2020 season as he recovered from multiple offseason injuries.
 But he’s healthy and working out.